tjscollins/mern-template/README.md

-# Clementine.js FCC Boilerplate
+# Clementine.js MERN Boilerplate

 [![Join the chat at https://gitter.im/johnstonbl01/clementinejs](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/johnstonbl01/clementinejs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Overview

 Clementine.js is a lightweight boilerplate for fullstack JavaScript development which utilizes MongoDB, Express and Node.js.

-The boilerplate errs on the side of transparency and simplicity, making it an ideal starting point for beginner and seasoned developers alike.
+This is a modified version of the [Free Code Camp](http://www.freecodecamp.com) version of Clementine.js.
+I have added **React** and **React-Redux** to the stack, as well as **Gulp** and **Webpack** for building the front-end.

 The [Free Code Camp](http://www.freecodecamp.com) version of Clementine.js is meant for use when completing projects as part of the FCC curriculum.
 This version includes GitHub authentication using [Passport](http://passportjs.org/).